0xdevalias/devalias.net/_posts/2012-01-09-plesk-adding-programs-to-a-chrooted-ssh.md

 * `/usr/lib64/libncurses.so.5` -> `chroot/lib/libncurses.so.5`
 * `/etc/services` -> `chroot/etc/services`

-## Appendix B: execv(“/bin/bash”) failed
+## Appendix B: execv("/bin/bash") failed

 One cause of this occuring is due to the bin files for a chrooted directory not exisiting/being properly setup.
-This can be fixed by following the instructions in Updating chroot’d directories above.. or if you’re too lazy to scroll (like me)
+This can be fixed by following the instructions in Updating chroot'd directories above.. or if you're too lazy to scroll (like me)

 ```
 /usr/local/psa/admin/sbin/chrootmng --remove --source=/var/www/vhosts/chroot --target=/var/www/vhosts/<domain name>